pub struct Lane<'a> { /* private fields */ }Expand description

 If elevation bounds cannot be computed, an error is returned.
 This can happen if the

-value is out of bounds (i.e., not in the range [0, Lane::length()]) or if r
+s value is out of bounds (i.e., not in the range [0, Lane::length()]) or if r is not within the

-lane bounds at s
+lane bounds at s.

 Sourcepub fn eval_motion_derivatives(